jacobvc/Xml-Csv-Viewer/README.md

 When a row's values are displayed in a form view.
 Any complex ([OBJECT]) columns are expanded in that form view.

 ### options.js
-Present and query a set of options with selection checkboxes
+Javascript support utility to present and query a set of options with selection checkboxes

 Required html for tooltip: